hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

       <li>
         <span class="param">roles</span>
         <span class="param-flags">required</span>
-        (String)
-        Comma separated list of role names which allows credentials to be requested for any IP address.
+        A string containing comma separated list of role names which allows credentials to be requested for any IP address.
 CIDR blocks previously registered under these roles will be ignored.
       </li>
     </ul>
   </dd>